 Cybersecurity experts protect an organization’s devices, infrastructure, and data.
 They prevent and respond to cyberattacks that can damage computer systems and steal data.

 1. Job outlook - The demand for cybersecurity professionals has expanded quickly.
-Data from Cybersecurity Ventures shows more than 700,000(opens new window) unfilled cybersecurity jobs in the U.S. alone.
-Some companies have created their own on the job training programs to help recruit and train new cybersecurity specialists.
+Data from the 2023 ISC2 Cybersecurity Workforce Study(opens new window) shows four million cybersecurity professionals are needed worldwide.
+In the United States alone, over 480,000 cybersecurity jobs went unfilled in 2023 – an increase of 17.6% over the previous year.
+Some companies have created their own on-the-job training programs to help recruit and train new cybersecurity specialists.

 Cloud Engineer